onera/cpp_cgns/doc/user_manual.rst

 String representation
 ---------------------

-As most objects of the library, a :cpp:`cgns::tree` has an associated :cpp:`to_string` function that can be use the display the tree:
+As most objects of the library, a :cpp:`cgns::tree` has an associated :cpp:`to_string` function that can be used the display the tree:

 .. code:: c++